 What are some use cases for non-relational databases?

-For example, for storing settings in an app, a key-value database would be a great fit as each setting will have only one value.
-For an e-commerce site, a document database would be ideal as you can store a document for each client which will have their details and order history stored together as they are private and unique to each client.
+For example, a key-value database would be a great fit for storing settings in an app, as each setting will have only one value.
+For an e-commerce site, a document database would be ideal, as you can store a document for each client, which will have their details and order history stored together, as they are private and unique to each client.

 What is the difference between relational and non-relational databases?